litzenberger/seneca-wflow/README.md

 # Seneca With Flow (seneca-wflow)
 ###
-A seneca workflow plugin to help design the business flow of the microservices.
+A seneca workflow plugin to help design the business flow.